 AI Literacy School

-AI How To: ChatGPT Master Prompts for Parents
+AI Guide: ChatGPT Master Prompts for Parents

 Learn to create one reusable Family Master Prompt so ChatGPT gives more consistent, personalised parenting advice—while you stay in control of what it knows.